sorintlab/stolon/doc/architecture.md

 #### Keepers

-Every keeper MUST have a different UID that can be manually provided (`--uid` option) or will be generated.
+* Every keeper MUST have a different UID that can be manually provided (`--uid` option) or will be generated.
 After the first start the keeper id (provided or generated) is saved inside the keeper data directory.
+If you start two distinct keeper instances with the same UID, expect strange behaviour and/or data loss.

-Every keeper MUST have a persistent data directory (no ephemeral volumes like k8s `emptyDir`) or you'll lose your data if all the keepers are stopped at the same time (since at restart no valid standby to failover will be available).
+* Every keeper MUST have a persistent data directory (no ephemeral volumes like k8s `emptyDir`) or you'll lose your data if all the keepers are stopped at the same time (since at restart no valid standby to failover will be available).

-If you're providing the keeper's uid in the command line don't start a new keeper with the same id if you're providing a different data directory (empty or populated) since you're changing data out of the stolon control causing possible data loss or strange behaviors.
+* If an existing functioning keeper, finds that it's data directory is empty, it will refuse to start until the data directory is available again.
+* If an existing functioning keeper, finds that it's current Postgres Cluster ID is different from the one it previously had in the clusterdata, it will still refuse to start.

 #### Sentinel and proxies